 The ‘free’ methods for finding bankruptcies are limited, but that doesn’t mean they don’t exist.

-If someone is looking up their own bankruptcy (performing a federal background check on yourself), it will be listed (once a judgement has been issued) on their personal credit report.
+If someone is looking up their own bankruptcy (performing a federal records check on yourself), it will be listed (once a judgment has been issued) on their personal credit report.
 The U.S. government guarantees that any citizen may obtain a free credit report once each year.

 However, when looking up other bankruptcies, the free method involves searching local news outlets.
 Many towns and municipalities post bankruptcies on a daily basis.
 To conduct the search, follow these steps: